Agent Management

 Subscribe to Events

 It is important for consuming applications to be aware of updates to the agent's protocol states in real-time, rather than polling for updates.
-Important protocol state updates include:
+Important protocol state updates and events include:

 • A new incoming Connection establishment request, or an update to an existing Connection establishment protocol